jeffreynerona/basic-react-tutorial/README.md

   ...
 ```

-Display it in the Item render:
+Display it in the state amount in the Item render:
 ```
 ...
 <div>